Recently, I was asked about the role of pilgrimage.

 My position is that 40 minutes a day is no problem when it’s balanced with normal daily activity in the world.
-Where it becomes a problem is if we’re spending much of … Continue Reading…
+Where it becomes a problem is if … Continue Reading…

 This is a throwback song Paul McCartney wrote in an ashram in Rishikesh, India in 1968.
 Interestingly, 5 of the performers where also there, including Ringo Starr (briefly), Donovan, Mike Love (of the Beach Boys), and flautist Paul Horn.
 Singing it together again over 40 years later.

 The course was historical in that it brought huge attention to eastern thought and lead to millions learning to meditate.
 It also lead to a blossoming of music like the White Album, Paul’s Inside series, and Donovan’s Cosmic Wheels and Essence to Essence.
 One song was later broadcast Across the … Continue Reading…

 I often notice myself referring to writing here as “talking” or “speaking”, because this is how it is experienced – I am writing what is being said within.
 The best material is from documenting the flow.

 I’ve written before about the 4 levels of speech.
 These are: